 In his book Enough, author Patrick Rhone argues that whilst you might not have control over how much money you make, you DO have control over how much you spend.
 By living a simpler life and spending your money wisely, being frugal and intentional with your purchases, you can afford to work less and enjoy your life more by doing what matters to you most.
 What you love.
 If you’re one of those people who love your job – for whom it’s not actually ‘work’ – I envy you greatly and wish you every future happiness.
 Of course I’m by no means perfect and I do enjoy buying sneakers and have an affinity for backpacks.
 We’re talking relatively affordable brands here however, such as Nike or Adidas sneakers (the Vans I referred to last post are awesome however) with either Herschel Supply Co. (most likely woodland camo) or Superdry backpacks.
 It would be extremely rare that I’d now covet brands like Louis Vuitton or Gucci – you’re paying simply for the brand name and social currency.
 I’ve no interest in that.
 I also always try to find the best price I can – I’m not opposed to spending money as long as I’m being intentional with my purchase and not paying “over the odds”.

 So, “The Five Year Mission”.
 Thus named for 2 reasons: 1).
 “Five Year Plan” has terrible 20th Century fascist connotations.
 I abhor fascism (and am greatly concerned by the signs of it’s 21st Century resurgence).
 2).
 It’s a Star Trek reference.
 Did I mention I love Star Trek?
 That explained, what is it?
 Simply put, a plan to escape from the bonds of debt within that time frame so that we can begin to plan for our early retirement in earnest.
 Debt, for the purposes of this Mission includes my car loan for Mirabeau, my and Sarah’s Student loans and our mortgage.
 In Britain it’s considered rude to talk about money and so I won’t discuss figures or disclose our incomes, but I do hope that we will be able to do it within that period.
 Indeed, we do have sufficient savings to completely repay the car & student loans immediately together with some of our mortgage, although of course it’s always prudent to keep some savings for the unexpected.
 It’s not possible to make safe investments which will pay a higher return than the lowest rate of interest we pay on our debt (the mortgage) without significant risk to the capital and that’s not something we want to get involved in.
 We don’t want to buy more property / real estate as in our opinion, that simply prevents people getting on the housing ladder and prices them out of the market.
 No, we’ll pay what we owe and then cross that investment bridge when we come to it.
 Whilst speaking to my friend Miles, who has been having similar thoughts, we settled on 55 as a reasonable target so that we have time to pay down the debt and then save enough to (hopefully) comfortably retire on.
-I’m 39 on 29th January, so that would leave me just 16 years and mean that I’d have put in the 30 years of tax contributions to qualify for the State Pension when / if I make it to 68, if it still exists at that point.
+I’m 39 this coming January, so that would leave me just 16 years and mean that I’d have put in the 30 years of tax contributions to qualify for the State Pension when / if I make it to 68, if it still exists at that point.